blessontomjoseph/fraud_transaction_classification/README.md

 - K nearest neighbors
 - Random forest classifier

-an xgboost classifier used on top of the stacked model
+an xgboost classifier used on level 2 of the stacked model

 ![dd](files/d1.jpg)